 - Value business social media; and

-- Have budget to pay for the service.
+- Have a budget to pay for the service.

-Defining target markets makes your life easier.
 Do it well as soon as you can, and keep reviewing and refreshing as you go along.
+You shouldn’t think of your target market as set in stone.
+As you learn more about your customers, how you define your target market will probably change.